• Home

 This is part of the Grow With Me Gardening Series here at Cottage On Bunker Hill.
 I want to teach you ways of starting, maintaining, and enjoying gardening.
 I will share all the tips & tricks that I have learned over the years growing both vegetable and flower gardens here in the Northeast.

-Shade garden in summer
+Shade Garden in Summer

 My shade garden is directly outside of my kitchen so it’s the garden space that I see the most of during the day.
 This area gets the early morning sun and all the plants seem to thrive in the conditions.